Alabama Expungement Law Takes Effect

 - And $300 plus any local filing costs or court costs that the court charges.

-After you submit your petition, the DA’s office and the alleged victims have 45 days to file their own petition to keep the arrest records public.
+Firstly, after you submit your petition, the DA’s office and the alleged victims have 45 days to file their own petition to keep the arrest records public.
 If nobody opposes, the judge can expunge the records right away, but otherwise, the judge will set a hearing at least 14 days from the date of the opposing petition.

-Having a lawyer can make this process much easier.
+Lastly, having a lawyer can make this process much easier.